akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+12:55 PM 3/26/2023
+Changes for subdivision system.
+Subdivision is restrictable to Max level in Objects.
+Also combo value in Properties panel introduced.
+This value highlights in yellow and affects multiple selected items.

 10:00 AM 3/24/2023
 Shift + L in Object Mode switches linear pose in and off.